ObjectPlayer/ethernaut-ctf/README.md

 The CoinFlip challenge requires predicting the outcome of a coin flip 10 times in a row.
 The vulnerability lies in the pseudorandom number generation that uses the previous block hash, which is predictable.

 The solution contract (`GuessCoinFlip`) uses the same algorithm to predict the outcome and make the correct guess.

+### Telephone Challenge Summary

+The Telephone challenge explores the difference between `tx.origin` and `msg.sender` in Ethereum.
+The goal is to claim ownership of the contract by exploiting this distinction.

+The solution contract (`TelephoneCall`) acts as an intermediary that calls the target contract, creating a scenario where `tx.origin` and `msg.sender` are different, allowing ownership to be claimed.

 ## Other Useful Commands